FriendsOfSymfony/FOSHttpCache/doc/varnish-configuration.rst

 User Context
 ~~~~~~~~~~~~

-.. sidebar:: Caching User Specific Content

-    By default, Varnish does not check for cached data as soon as the request
-    has a ``Cookie`` or ``Authorization`` header, as per the `default VCL`_.
-    For the user context, you make Varnish cache even when there are
-    credentials present.

-    You need to be very careful when doing this: Your application is
-    responsible for properly specifying what may or may not be shared.
-If a
-    content only depends on the hash, ``Vary`` on the header containing the
-    hash and set a ``Cache-Control`` header to make Varnish cache the request.
-    If the response is individual however, you need to ``Vary`` on the
-    ``Cookie`` and/or ``Authorization`` header and probably want to send a
-    header like ``Cache-Control: s-maxage=0`` to prevent Varnish from caching.

 To support :doc:`user context hashing <user-context>` you need to add some logic
 to the ``recv`` and the ``deliver`` methods: